paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/intro.md

 The reason only a few movies are represented is to provide just enough related data thus enabling the underlying object graph to make sense in term of organization and assocation.

-Please bea advised that the API does provide mutations that allow users to build out the undrelying object graph.
-However, be advised that if a mishap occurs, all that required to start over and set the scenario and IMBOB to its initial state is to refresh this web page.
+Please be advised that the IMBOB API does provide mutations that allow users to build out the underlying object graph.
+However, if a mishap occurs, all that required to set the scenario and IMBOB to its initial state is to refresh this web page.

 TO BE PROVIDED